On categorical local langlands program for $GL_n$: Introduction

 In the final part, we would like to verify some cases of the local-global compatibility conjecture.
 The rough idea is that by using the comparison between the fibers of the Hodge-Tate period map with the Igusa varieties \cite[Thm.
 1.15]{CS}, one reduces the local-global compatibility to the computation of the cohomology of the Igusa varieties.
 Then we can use Mantovan's formula and the description of the Hecke operators to understand Igusa varieties.

 \begin{remark} \begin{enumerate} \item In \cite{Hell, Zhu1}, Eugen Hellmann and Xinwen Zhu stated some conjectures relating the derived category of smooth representations of a $p$-adic split reductive group with the derived category of (quasi-)coherent sheaves on a stack of $L$-parameters and Hellmann also proved his conjectures for $\GL_2$.
 However it is not clear how to incorporate the spectral actions into their conjectures. \item By studying geometric Eisenstein series \cite{Ham1}, Linus Hamann also obtained the description of Hecke eigensheaves associated with $L$-parameters that factor through some maximal torus of an arbitrary reductive group.
-A construction of Hecke eigensheaves associated with "generous" $L$-parameters and a proof of Harris-Viehmann's conjecture for an arbitrary reductive group as well as various foundational results would appeared in the forthcoming work of Hamann, Hansen and Scholze \cite{HHS}. \item Some forms of the main results in the case $r=1$ were also obtained by Konrad Zou and Chenji-Fu, even for integral coefficients. \end{enumerate} \end{remark}
+A construction of Hecke eigensheaves associated with “generous” $L$-parameters for arbitrary reductive groups, together with connections between the Harris–Viehmann conjecture and other conjectures inspired by the geometric Langlands program, will appear in forthcoming work by Hamann, Hansen, and Scholze. \cite{HHS}. \item In \cite{Zou25}, by combining an observation from geometric Langlands program and the techniques in this paper, Konrad Zou obtained a version of the main results in this paper for integral coefficients.
+The case $r=1$ was also obtained by Chenji Fu. \end{enumerate} \end{remark}